There are a few ways to watch NFL Network live without cable TV.

 The Sling Blue package has 45+ channels including FS1, and NBCSN.
 Coverage for local NBC and FOX stations are available in a small number of U.S. cities.
 Subscribers to Sling Blue can stream on up to three screens at once.

-A subscription costs $35 per month, but the first month is only $10 for new and returning subscribers.
+A subscription costs $40 per month.
 To add NFL RedZone to your channel lineup, you will need to get the Sports Extra bundle for $11 per month.

 You can sign up for Sling TV and pay month to month.
 But if you know that you’re going to keep Sling TV for an entire season, you might want to prepay for a couple of months so you can get a free streaming device.